NGL: Natural Garment Language for Training-Free Sewing Pattern Estimation: Related Work

 \subsection{Garment Representations}

 Prior work has explored several representations for 3D garment modeling.
 Broadly, these can be grouped into four different families: \emph{(1) Explicit}, which directly model garment geometry using meshes~\cite{gundogdu19garnet}, point clouds~\cite{hong2021garment4D, Ma2022SkiRT}, or a canonical template that is subsequently deformed~\cite{zhao2023learning, chi2021garmentnets}.
 While these approaches can be effective and simple to optimize, they often rely on a fixed topology and offer a limited number of interpretable degrees of freedom. \emph{(2) Implicit}, which encode garments as continuous fields such as occupancy or signed distance functions (SDFs)~\cite{tiwari21neuralgif, Li2023ISP, corona2021smplicit, li2022dig, Moon2022ClothWild, aggarwal2022layered, dasgupta2025ngd, Santesteban2022ULNeF, xiu2022icon}, typically parameterized by neural networks.
 These representations are flexible and can capture fine geometric detail, but they usually require an explicit surface extraction step and do not naturally expose a semantic, edit-friendly structure. \emph{(3) 2D sewing panels}, where a garment is represented as a set of 2D panels together with stitching and assembly constraints that can be draped into 3D garments.
 Such representations are fabrication-aware and provide explicit control for editing by manipulating panel geometry and construction parameters.
 Some prior works learn a latent shape~\cite{Wang2018SharedShapeSpace} or a PCA-based model~\cite{Chen2022NeuralSewingMachine} over panel representation for garment design.
-Recent learning-based methods~\cite{liu2023sewformer, nakayama2025aipparel, li2025garmentdiffusion, Chen2024panelformer} have also explored inferring panels and stitches from images. \emph{(4) Parametric approaches}, which represent garments using domain-specific languages (DSLs) from which executable programs can generate 2D panel geometry and assembly hierarchies~\cite{Chen2022NeuralSewingMachine, Pietroni2022CompPattern, korosteleva2021generating}.
-Currently, the most prominent and expressive parametric garment model is GarmentCode~\cite{korosteleva2023garmentcode}.
-Such structured, compositional representations are well suited for use with large language and vision–language models, which have been shown to reason effectively over constrained, program-like representations.
-Our work builds on GarmentCode and introduces a new garment DSL, \dsl{}, whose design explicitly targets semantic, interpretable garment attributes that are easier for VLMs to predict.
+Recent learning-based methods~\cite{liu2023sewformer, nakayama2025aipparel, li2025garmentdiffusion, Chen2024panelformer} have also explored inferring panels and stitches from images. \emph{(4) Parametric approaches}, which represent garments using domain-specific languages (DSLs) from which executable programs can generate 2D panel geometry and assembly